Table of Contents

 3. Virginia Boat Bill of Sale

-There is no official bill of sale form for vessels in Virginia, though boat dealers must provide a sales invoice in order to transfer title and registration.
-The many samples provided online must feature the following criteria, as should hand-drafted bills of sale:
+There is no official boat bill of sale form for vessels in Virginia, though boat dealers must provide a sales invoice in order to transfer title and registration.

 - The names, contact information, and signatures of the buyer and seller